Skip to main content

 How to Apply

-Download the application and email completed form to stepminor@umd.edu.
+Download the application, email completed form to stepminor@umd.edu and schedule an initial advising meeting with STEP GA.